Mark-a-Hamilton/kali-toolbox/docs/kali-diagnostics.md

 kali-diagnostics
 ```

-Runs all checks and prints output to terminal.
+Runs all checks with no logging or simulation.

 ### Dry-run mode